Revived Brexit hopes lift stocks and sterling

 “Two conditions aren’t met yet.
 Free and fair competition ... and an agreement which guarantees reciprocal access to markets and waters.
 And it’s on these points that we haven’t found the right balance with the British.
 So we keep working.”

-Progress on coronavirus vaccines also cheered risk sentiment, with the first doses shipping across the United States as part of an effort to inoculate more than 100 million people by the end of March.
+Progress on coronavirus vaccines also cheered risk sentiment, with the first doses being shipped across the United States as part of an effort to inoculate more than 100 million people by the end of March.

+That was despite the second waves of the pandemic forcing Germany, the Netherlands and possibly London back into stricter lockdowns, and surges in cases in Japan, South Korea and parts of the United States too.

 “The vaccine has and will likely continue to provide a tailwind to the market that is allowing investors to look beyond record case levels, hospitalisations, and deaths,” analysts at JPMorgan said in a note.

-E-Mini futures for the S&P 500 responded by rising 0.5%, while March Treasury bond futures slipped 4 ticks.
-EUROSTOXX 50 futures added 0.5% and FTSE futures 0.1%.
+E-Mini futures for the S&P 500 responded by rising 0.8% led by travel stocks, while March Treasury bond futures slipped 4 ticks and Europe’s government debt yields inched off recent record lows.

-MSCI’s broadest index of Asia-Pacific shares outside Japan edged up 0.1%, after a string of record highs last week.
+MSCI’s broadest index of Asia-Pacific shares outside Japan ended up 0.1%, after a string of record highs last week.

 Japan’s Nikkei rose 0.3% as a survey showed the mood among Japanese businesses had improved in the December quarter.

-Sterling was the day’s big mover, gaining on both the euro and the dollar as what last week had appeared to be evaporating prospects of a Brexit agreement, came back to life.
+Sterling was the day’s big mover though, gaining on both the euro and the dollar as what last week had appeared to be evaporating prospects of a Brexit agreement, came back to life.

 “Even in the face of amped up rhetoric, we continue to think a deal is the most plausible outcome,” said AXA Group chief economist Gilles Moec.